jtdizzle/-E-Commerce-Back-End/README.md

 ## Questions

-If you have any questions, feel free to reach out via one of the following:
+If you have any questions, feel free to reach out:

 - Email: [jtdizzle747@yahoo.com](mailto:jtdizzle747.@yahoo.com)
 - Github: https://github.com/jtdizzle